ZaidArshad/WatReWeb/README.md

 # WatRe Web
+Project by Zaid Arshad.
+Developed in January 2022.

 ## Purpose
 I used the WatRe app to remind myself to drink water but I did not check my phone enough.
 This program runs a .NET server and REST API to enable communication between my phone and my computer.
-A python script gets a status from the REST API every 5 minutes to check if the notifcation was sent.
-Once a true repsonse is recieved, the script will play a sound to remind the user to drink water/check their phone for the notification.
+A python script gets a status from the REST API every 5 minutes to check if the notification was sent.
+Once a true response is received, the script will play a sound to remind the user to drink water/check their phone for the notification.

 ## Sound Queue Conditioning
 As demonstrated by Ivan Pavlov's experiments with classical conditioning, I often feel a dry and thirsty mouth when the sound is heard.